 Pod4Ham is a podcast that’s all about the musical “Hamilton.”
 Every episode features different groups of interesting people talking about a single track from the Original Broadway Cast Recording.
 In 2016 we covered every single track, week by week!

-A weekly podcast in which Scott McNulty discusses a randomly selected episode of “Star Trek” — all series, all seasons — with a non-random guest.
+Scott McNulty discusses a randomly selected episode of “Star Trek” — all series, all seasons — with a non-random guest.

 A podcast in which we tell you about a book we just finished, and what we thought of it.